Individuals Involved with Withdrawals

 Office of Student Assistance: The office within the Dean of Students Office that is responsible for responding to student behavior that is of concern but may not be a conduct violation, and providing assistance to ISU students and families navigating the challenges students may encounter while at Iowa State University.

 Student Assistance Follow-up and Evaluation Team (SAFE-T): An interdisciplinary team of trained professionals who meet regularly to monitor student behavior, assess threat, and develop appropriate intervention plans.
 SAFE-T is coordinated by the Dean of Students Office and includes experts from ISU Police, Student Counseling Services, Thielen Student Health Center, the Department of Residence, and other campus partners.
-In addition to referring students to the University Initiated Withdrawal (UIW) process, SAFE-T is a resource to the Medical Consultation Committee.
+In addition to referring students to the University Initiated Withdrawal (UIW) process, SAFE-T is a resource to the Withdrawal Consultation Committee.